Glasgow Drum Lessons

 Then welcome to Glasgow Drum Lessons by Thomas Sutherland.

 Hi, I’m Thomas!
-I am a professional drummer based in Glasgow and offer drum lessons for students at all levels in my city centre drum studio and ( hopefully starting soon) online.
+I am a professional drummer based in Glasgow and offer drum lessons for students at all levels in my city centre drum studio.

 I have been playing professionally for 9 years and teaching over 6.
 I love playing drums – nothing makes me happier than to sit down and play on a kit.
 Except for maybe teaching others how to do the same!